Guide To Hersheypark Camping Resort: Fall 2023

 Make sure to save some time in your itinerary for a visit to some other area attractions throughout Hershey.
 All guests of Hersheypark Camping Resort receive additional FREE Resort Benefits, including preferred pricing to ZooAmerica, Hershey Gardens and The Hershey Story’s Museum Experience, and access to 2 award-winning golf courses at Hershey Country Club.

 - ZooAmerica is open daily for guests to visit over 200 animals native to the North American region.
 Explore the numerous habitats of this 11-acre wildlife park and be greeted by animals such as bears, wolves, alligators, big cats, snakes, otters, and many more.
-Plus, on weekends Oct.
-14-30, ZooAmerica will stay open after dark for Creatures Of The Night, where guests can explore the Zoo by flashlight to see their favorite nocturnal animals under cover of nightfall and enjoy educational activities.
+The Zoo is open daily from 10 a.m. to 4:30 p.m. this fall, with the Creatures Of The Night attraction beginning October 13.
+The guest-favorite event is the only time of year that ZooAmerica is open after dark for visitors to explore the Zoo by flashlight to see their favorite nocturnal animals under cover of nightfall and enjoy educational activities.
 Note: Entrance to ZooAmerica is included in the one-price admission to Hersheypark only when entered via the Hersheypark bridge during park hours.

 - Hershey Gardens is a 23-acre walk-through botanical display garden that offers 11 themed gardens and a Children’s Garden with chocolate-scented, named and colored flora.
 During your visit, be sure to check out the Milton & Catherine Hershey Conservatory, which includes a year-round indoor tropical Butterfly Atrium featuring 600 butterflies from around the world.
 The atrium is one of only 25 year-round indoor tropical butterfly atriums in the U.S.